TracyGJG/utilities/README.md

 ### NB: The functions have been prepared with no input validation or additional error checking.

 ## Change Log

+## Update: 21st September 2021

+Added `compareObjectByProperty` to generate an object comparator function based on a given property name.

 ## Update: 22nd August 2021